The Lovers as Advice

 The Lovers Reversed As Advice

 Start by saying what you actually want out loud, to one person, without softening it.
-If that feels impossible, you've found the misalignment the card is pointing at.
+If that feels impossible, you've found the mismatch the card is pointing at.
 From there you have two honest moves: close the gap, or accept the cost knowingly.
-Both beat the option most people take — deciding by not deciding, then calling it fate.
-And if naming what you want is the hard part, structured tarot exercises — or a practice reading on a story that isn't yours — are lower-stakes places to rehearse than the decision itself.
+Both beat the option most people take: deciding by not deciding, then calling it fate.
+If naming what you want is the hard part, try structured tarot exercises, or a practice reading on a story that isn't yours.
+Both are lower-stakes places to rehearse than the decision itself.

 A seeker keeps asking about a wedding he's already agreed to but quietly dreads planning.
 The Lovers reversed lands in the advice position.

-A commitment you keep renegotiating in private costs more than an honest no.
+A commitment you keep quietly rethinking costs more than an honest no.

 How to Read It More Precisely